jagenjo/litescene.js/guides/scripting.md

 ### Private vars ###

-Private vars are vars that you don't want to appear in the inspector.
+Private vars are vars that you don't want to appear in the inspector (but they will be serialized as the public ones).

 You can define them passing the widget null, like this: